 I will now share with you the many things we spoke about during those magic twilights beside Mare Nostrum, the Roman sea.

-Chapter Two Out of the sea of knowledge
+Two Out of the sea of knowledge

 I had planned to write The Wine of Astonishment in a leisurely fashion when next I returned to the Holy Land, but the immediate and surprisingly dramatic response to Thief in the Night forced an earlier deadline.